elasticio/elasticio.github.io/content/_components/rest-api/index.md

 **6.** ``Call Count`` - the field should be used only in pair with `Delay`, default to 1.

-**7.** ``Request timeout`` - Timeout period in milliseconds (1-1140000) while component waiting for server response, also can be configured with REQUEST_TIMEOUT environment variable if configuration field is not provided.
+**7.** ``Request timeout`` - Timeout period in milliseconds (1-1140000) while component is waiting for server response.
+This can also be configured with REQUEST_TIMEOUT environment variable if configuration field is not provided.
 Defaults to 100000 (100 sec).
 Notice: Specified for component REQUEST_TIMEOUT environment variable would be overwritten by specified value of Request timeout, default value would be also overwritten.

 ## Authorisation methods

-To use the REST API component with any restricted access API provide the authorisation information.
+To use the REST API component with any restricted access API, you need provide the authorization information.

 ![alt text](https://user-images.githubusercontent.com/8449044/95571339-ee70a600-0a30-11eb-972e-d512c1ef88d9.png "REST API component Basic authorization")
 *Example above shows how to add the username/password to access the API during the integration flow design.*